Kac1509/ZebrafishClassifier/README.md

 The project can be ran in the Jupyter Notebook environment, Google Colaboratory environment or directly through the command line.
 Google Colaboratory was used for computationally depending tasks leveraging their provided GPU.
+It is was particularly useful for running our model with bigger input sizes for the images.

 To run from the command line, open the command line in the directory where the ZebrafishClassifier folder is located.
 Then simply paste the following command: